Stomper10/CheXpert/README.md

 Pleural Effusion | 0.82 | 0.97 | -0.15

-For those who want to compare running environment, mine was as below(used GPU server).
+For those who want to compare the running environment, mine was as below(used GPU server).
 * Intel Xeon Silver 4216 CPU
 * 512GB memory
 * Nvidia Titan RTX GPU